linkarzu/linkarzu.github.io/_posts/neovim/2024-06-29-markdown-setup-2024.md

 - I use the `todo` snippet to add it
 - `<leader>td` (todo done)
+  - Configured in my keymaps
 - `<leader>ta` (todo all)
-  - These 2 are configured in my keymaps
 - `<leader>tl` (todo list)
-  - Configured this keymap in the telescope plugin
+  - Configured these keymaps in the telescope plugin

 ### Add markdown TOC